-Income sources of the household members of the study area were agriculture and livestock, agricultural work(i.e., as labor), fisheries, non-agriculture labor, industry, business, hawker, transport, construction, office work, rent, remittance, and others.
+Various income sources of the household members of the study area were agriculture and livestock, agriculture labor, fisheries, non-agriculture labor, industry, business, hawker, transport, construction, service, rent, remittance, and others.
 Among the surveyed households, only 2% households earn less than Taka 10,000 per month - this group might be considered as poor.
 44% households earn Taka 10,000-19,999 per month - this group might be considered as lower middle class.
 32% households earn Taka 20,000-39,999 per month - this group might be considered as middle class.
 A great 18% households earn Taka 40,000 - 74,999 per month - this group falls under upper middle class category.
-There are 4% household that earn above Taka 75,000 per month was found in the study area, who could have been considered as rich.
-In general, the household head is found as the main in come - earner of the family.
+There are 4% household earns above Taka 75,000 per month was found in the study area, who could have been considered as rich.
+In general, the household head is found as the main income-earner of the family.
 But there are few joint families, where income-earners are more than one.
 Table 5.17 below shows income level of the households of the study area: